silderan/BasicSNMP/README.md

 All the protocol encoding/decoding is written in standard c++11.
 But the GUI API testing, communication and "UnitTests" classes/funcions are based on the fantastic Qt5 framework.
+If you look at the examples below you'll see some non-standard classes like StdString or StdByteVector.
+All this are subclass of the standards std::xxx basic classes.
+So, you can static_cast<>() to this base clases without any problem.
+The only exceptions are the ones like StdxxxxList that could be StdList or StdDeque.
+Maybe I'll change it in future revisions.

 That means that if anyone likes to use this library into their non-qt project, can use all files that are in the /src/lib/ folder.
 Anyone can include code directly.
 There is no need to search for precompiled libraries for specific compiler-platform.